Murdoch's The Sun tabloid to charge for online access

-LONDON The Sun will start charging for access to its website in a package with highlights of Premier League football matches, publisher News International (NI) said on Wednesday.
+LONDON Rupert Murdoch's British tabloid The Sun will start charging for access to its website in a package with highlights of Premier League soccer matches, publisher News International (NI) said on Wednesday.

 "Later this year the pay model will be applied to The Sun across every platform," said a spokesman for NI, the British newspaper arm of News Corp.